What are the criteria for choosing a dosing screw?

 Mo explains specific aspects of dosing

-Choosing the correct doing screw is the key to precise dosing.
+Choosing the correct dosing is the key to precise dosing.
 The dosing screw’s job is to transport bulk material evenly and consistently.
 For this to work, screw and dosing material need to be the correct fit.
 The type and shape of the bulk material (granulate, pellets, powder, fibres, flakes) play an important role, as do the specific material properties, for example whether it is free-flowing or non-free-flowing, bridge-building or whether it can be fluidized.

 Other factors that influence the transport behaviour of the bulk material are screw length and screw design.
 Decisive for dosing amount are screw diameter, pitch of the screw and, of, course the rotational speed.